Tennessee Higher Education Commission

 14: Application Process

-To begin the authorization process, you must either complete an Initial Authorization Application and any related applications, such as New Program Applications or School Personnel Applications, or an Application for Optional Expedited Authorization; pay all required fees; secure the required bonds; receive a successful site visit report; and meet all minimum standards.
-Institutions seeking regular authorization must also complete online training before submitting an application and after Commission approval.
+To begin the authorization process, you must either attend the Initial Authorization Application Training; complete an Initial Authorization Application and any related applications, such as Program Registration Requests, or an Application for Optional Expedited Authorization; pay all required fees; secure the required bonds; receive a successful site visit report, if required; and meet all minimum standards.
+Institutions seeking regular authorization must also complete online training after Commission approval.

 No response provided